Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 You cannot serve on a jury if you have been convicted of a felony and your civil rights have not been restored.
-If you are in doubt about your eligibility for jury service, you may contact the Jury Manager:Jefferson County Superior CourtP.O.
+If you are in doubt about your eligibility for jury service, you may contact the Jury Manager:Jefferson County District CourtP.O.
 Box 1220Port Townsend, WA 98368Phone: 360-385-9131

 The plaintiff is then given an appearance date and a copy of the claim form to be served upon the defendant.
 It is the responsibility of the plaintiff to accurately identify the defendant (either as an individual, a corporation, or as an individual or a corporation doing business under another name), provide a proper address (for the defendant) and, if possible, provide the defendant’s telephone number.